MrE-Fog/node-rsa-keypair/README.md

 Thanks to all the developers who have contributed to the above projects.

+## N-API Example

+The module and code also serves as a simple example to create native addon module in C/C++ using [N-API](https://nodejs.org/api/n-api.html).

 ## Upgrade Notes

-Version 2.x uses N-API.
-For older node versions that do not support N-API, use version 1.0.1:
+Version 2.x uses [N-API](https://nodejs.org/api/n-api.html).
+For older node versions that do not support [N-API](https://nodejs.org/api/n-api.html), use version 1.0.1:

 ```sh
 npm install --save rsa-keypair@1.0.1